Updated May 22, 2023

-The Extreme Digital Picture Card is also called as xD-Picture Card is a removable flash memory which is used in digital cameras.
-It is developed by Fuji film and Olympus.
-Its size is 20 mm x 25 mm and a thickness of 1.7 mm.
+The Extreme Digital Picture Card, an xD-Picture Card, is a removable flash memory used in digital cameras.
+Fuji Film and Olympus develop it.
+Its size is 20 mm x 25 mm, and a thickness of 1.7 mm.

 7. Sony Memory Sticks

-Sony Memory Sticks are compact and lightweight and used in various devices such as digital cameras, recorders, etc. It can be used with all devices which are compatible With Memory Stick PRO using of an adapter.
-Size of Memory Stick Micro (M2) is 15 mm x 12.5 mm x 1.2 mm Whereas the size of Memory Stick PRO is 50 mm x 21.5 mm x 2.8 mm.
-It is used in high megapixel digital cameras as well as digital camcorders.
+Sony Memory Sticks are compact and lightweight storage devices commonly used in various devices, including digital cameras and recorders.
+They can be utilized with any device compatible with Memory Stick PRO by using an adapter.
+Memory Stick Micro (M2) is 15 mm x 12.5 mm x 1.2 mm, Whereas Memory Stick PRO is 50 mm x 21.5 mm x 2.8 mm.
+It is used in high-megapixel digital cameras as well as digital camcorders.
 The size of Memory Stick PRO DUO is 31 mm x 20 mm x 1.6 mm.
 The Memory Stick PRO Duo provides advanced features of Memory Stick PRO media.

 In this article, we have seen various types of memory cards and their features.
-You can choose any of the cards based on your requirements along with storage capacity, transfer speed, size of a card, and compatibility.
+You can choose any of the cards based on your requirements, storage capacity, transfer speed, size of a card, and compatibility.

 We hope that this EDUCBA information on “Types of Memory Cards” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.